reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

-????
+---????---
+- Download Llama 2 model to run locally
+- Change the number of context to 1024
 - Prepare the external data as knowledge base
 - Set up .env file to connect to Pinecone
 - Set up vector store on Pinecone using sentence transformers
-- Change the number of context to 1024